Scally-H/RedReactor/RR_BatWay/README.md

   chmod +x install_x11
   ./install_x11
 ```
-This will copy the system autostart file to your user account and add RR_BatWay.
+This will copy the system's X11 autostart file to your user account and add RR_BatWay.
 If you run both
 installers you can easily switch between X11 and Wayland too.

 <H2>HELP!</H2>